-Rakon Ltd. (RAK), a maker of crystal oscillators for global positioning systems, fell the most in 3 1/2 years in Wellington after reporting a full-year loss as New Zealand currency gains curbed revenue.
+Rakon Ltd. (RAK), a maker of crystal oscillators for global positioning systems, fell the most in seven months in Wellington after reporting a full-year loss as New Zealand currency gains curbed revenue.

 Rakon products are used in smartphones, cameras, military equipment and telecommunications networks globally.
 Revenue and earnings from exports and its overseas manufacturing sites have been curbed by a slower world economy and the New Zealand dollar’s 7.5 percent gain in the year through March, it said.